 The period of the Imperial Gupta has often been described as the golden age of the ancient Indian history.
-The Gupta period was characterized by all round peace, prosperity and intellectual development.
+The Gupta period was characterized by all-around peace, prosperity and intellectual development.

 The Gupta sculpture was at its best in giving shape to the images of the deities and divinities, both of the Brahminical and Buddhist faiths.
-Countless numbers of images were cut into shape at several centers for their installation in numberless temples and shrines.
+Countless numbers of images were cut into shape at several centres for their installation in numberless temples and shrines.
 On the bodies of the temples also such figures were plentifully displayed.
-Sculpture making became a major occupation, and the sculptors with their skill played a prominent role in the religious revolution of that period.
+Sculpture-making became a major occupation, and the sculptors with their skill played a prominent role in the religious revolution of that period.